 The thing is that if you are afraid of competition, then you will not be able to go into any business.
 There is competition everywhere.

 Amazon FBA is not getting rich quick business and you need to think about it as of marathon.
-If you constantly take action and consistent, then you will definitely see results.
+If you constantly take action and consistently, then you will definitely see results.
 But this is true with any business.

 I still believe that Amazon is the easiest retail business to start today, especially if you do not have a huge amount of money to invest.